 When you are constantly meeting and booking new clients, your workload increases and you receive more tasks and projects which must be completed.
 Incorporating systems into your business to help you quickly master your workflow is necessary for you to succeed.
 Here at ShootDotEdit, we understand how important it is to have multiple systems in place, especially when it comes to tasks which take up your time.

-When you first interact with your clients, your communication often occurs through email.
-Because so many of your emails are the same for each client, email templates help you speed up the process and make minimal changes for each client.
+Throughout your interaction with your clients, your communication often occurs through email.
+Email is used to send over wedding photography packages, to confirm photo shoot timeframes, to gather information for the wedding timeline… and a whole host of other things!
+Because so many of your emails are the same from client to client, email templates help you speed up the process and make minimal changes for each client.
 Our 49 free Email Templates are available to make that part of your workflow much simpler.
-Since there are so many email templates to work with, and you may not know which are most important, here are 5 email templates you need to be using in your business.
+To ssimplify,we share here our top 5 wedding photography email templates you need to be using in your business.

 1. New Inquiry Automated Response